munificent/craftinginterpreters/book/classes.md

 ```

 In plain English, a class declaration is the `class` keyword, followed by the
-class's name, then a curly brace body.
+class's name, then a curly-braced body.
 Inside that body is a list of method
 declarations.
 Unlike function declarations, methods don't have a leading <span
 name="fun">`fun`</span> keyword.
 Each method is a name, parameter list, and
 body.
 Here's an example: